 According to their website, Airbnb will perform background checks on guests 10 days before the check-in date of their reservation or even later if the booking is made within 10 days of check-in.
 However, this service is only available in the U.S. and India.

 Keep in mind that during the Airbnb vetting and screening process, hosts may not discriminate against race, color, ethnicity, national origin, religion, sexual orientation, gender identity, or marital status.
 To learn more, we recommend looking at Airbnb’s Nondiscrimination Policy.

-Despite conducting general background checks, Airbnb’s screening process is still limited and search results can be incomplete or inaccurate.
-It’s always recommended that hosts continue to use their own judgment when accepting bookings.
+Despite conducting general background checks, Airbnb’s screening process still needs to be improved, and search results can be incomplete or inaccurate.
+It’s always recommended that hosts continue to use their judgment when accepting bookings.

 As a verified host, you can also require guests to verify their accounts before booking with you.
 Here’s how to set it up: